techlore/go-incognito/Scripts/Section 2/4_ Erasing Your Online Identity.md

 of you are going to find your limits.
 Erasing your online identity is a very tough thing for us to do, many of your accounts you’ve most likely owned for a good part of your life, and some of them you may use everyday.
-So yes, this is the true beginning of a clean slate. \* Hold phone to ear \* Let’s start with a wake-up call.
+So yes, this is the true beginning of a clean slate. *(Hold phone to ear)* Let’s start with a wake-up call.

-[Promotional Spot]

 The first thing I want you to do is login to your main email, and search ‘sign up’ in the search bar to get an unofficial a list of emails services you’ve signed up for.